0x15F9/AutonomousGamePlaying/README.md

     env = ScaledFloatFrame(env)
 ```

+The reward stagnates around 5.
+This may be related to the fact that in breakout each game offers 5 lives

 [ ] Train till score = 8 and save model

 [ ] Load model and train till score = 12